Orange-8/orangeMath/README.md

 * [ ] acos(x): calculates the arc cosine (inverse cosine) of x.
 * [ ] atan(x): calculates the arc tangent(inverse tangent) of x.

-2. Exponential and logarithmic functions
+2. Exponential and logarithmic functions|指数与对数函数

 * [ ] exp(x): calculates the value of e raised to the power of x.
 * [ ] log(x): calculates the natural logarithm (base e) of x.